anlsergio/notification/README.md

 ### Rate Limiting mechanism

-There's a rate-limiting mechanism in place based on a Leaky Bucket mechanism, where some rules are enforced based on the notification type.
+There's a rate-limiting mechanism in place based on a Leaky Bucket algorithm, where some rules are enforced based on the notification type.

 | Notification type | Max count | Expiration |